BUY TICKETS MERCHANDISE

 Weight: 59kg

-The six-year-old entire will need to carry 59kg to win.
-The last horse to carry a similar weight and win a Melbourne Cup was Think Big in 1975, who carried 58.5kg.
+He will need to carry 59kg to win.
+The last horse to carry a similar weight and succeed in a Melbourne Cup was Think Big in 1975, who carried 58.5 kilograms.
+He will be ridden by Mark Zahra, who has won the Lexus Melbourne Cup twice this decade, aboard Gold Trip and Without A Fight.

 INTERNATIONAL